AndresRQ27/Is-Coffee-Wet/resources/README.md

 ### `frequency`

 (_string_) Frequency to resample the dataset.
-It also includes the minimal timestep to use when predicting the values.
+It also includes the minimal timestamp to use when predicting the values.

 - Possible values are:
   - `15min` for 15 minutes